Highwaymen (film)

-Highwaymen is a 2004 Canadian thriller film directed by Robert Harmon.
-It stars Jim Caviezel, Rhona Mitra, Frankie Faison, and Colm Feore.
+Highwaymen is a 2004 action thriller film directed by Robert Harmon.
+An American-Canadian production, it stars Jim Caviezel, Rhona Mitra, Frankie Faison, and Colm Feore.
 The score was composed by Mark Isham.
+The film was released on 13 February 2004.

 Plot

-A man known only as Rennie (Jim Caviezel) is motivated by revenge to track down and kill the man who ran over his wife, a serial killer (Colm Feore) immobilized by the man himself.
+A man named Rennie Cray is motivated by revenge to track down and kill the man who ran over his wife, a serial killer immobilized by the man himself.
 The killer uses a wheelchair.
 He drives a 1972 Cadillac Eldorado to stalk and kill his victims in car accidents.
-When the serial killer makes a young woman (Rhona Mitra) his next target, the man has to stop the killer once and for all.
+When the serial killer makes a young woman his next target, the man has to stop the killer once and for all.